 Some people can become so devoted to their favorite specific pizza toppings, that many online ordering apps allow you to preset your preferences with the expectation they’re never going to change.

 Fall is truffle season, and New York’s restaurants and pizzerias love to take full advantage of the fluffy fungi to add flavor.
 As supplies are shipped through the city's artery of eateries, you'll find several locations that add the shaved delicacy to pies.
-Yelp reviewers are fond of Song E Napule in Greenwich Village.
+Yelp reviewers are fond of Song E Napule in the West Village.

 If you think you’ve tried every possible cheese variety on your crust, you might have missed St. Louis’s proprietary variation: Provel, a highly-processed blend of Swiss, provolone, and cheddar.
 Gooey, waxy, and thick, it can be found at area chain Imo’s, which also doubles as the cheese’s distributor.

 4. Crab // Baltimore, Maryland